 Mr. Xu regularly advises Chinese and global clients in the areas of FCPA and Chinese bribery laws, export controls and financial sanctions, data privacy and network security, anti-money laundering, and antitrust.
 Mr. Xu also assists clients in presenting findings to and negotiating settlements with the regulators in the US and China as well as international public organizations like the World Bank.

-Mr. Xu has more than a decade of experience in conducting sensitive internal investigations for multinational companies, performing compliance diligence for complex transactions, undertaking risk assessments for companies operating in high risk regions, and designing global compliance programs.
+Mr. Xu has over 15 years of experience in conducting sensitive internal investigations for Chinese corporations and multinational companies, performing compliance diligence for complex transactions, undertaking risk assessments for companies operating in high risk regions, and designing global compliance programs.